syncs-usyd/syncs-constitution/constitution.rst

       2. Two additional Industry Liaisons
       3. An additional Technology Events Coordinator
       4. Two additional Development Leads
+      5. An additional Design Director
+      6. An additional Marketing Director
-      5. An Undergraduate Representative
+      7. An Undergraduate Representative
-      6. A Postgraduate Representative
+      8. A Postgraduate Representative
-      7. A First Year Representative
+      9. A First Year Representative
-      8. An International Student Representative
+      10. An International Student Representative
-      9. A Diversity Representative
+      11. A Diversity Representative

 2. Subject to the ACNC Governance Standards, there will be a subset of the Executive that will serve as the official committee of Responsible Persons governing the Society in its capacity as a charity organisation, comprising of: